tokkiwa/ImageTextCoding/README.md

 ```
 pip install -r requirements.txt
 ```
+## Caption Generation and Compression
+Codes for Caption Generation and Compression can be found in `llavanextCaption_Compression.ipynb`.

-## demo inference
+## Inference
 We prepare text caption for kodak image datasets.
 Please run
 ```
 bash run_misc.sh
 ```
-with nessessary specification.
+with necessary specification.

 For other datasets, please generate and compress the caption by running `llavanextCaption_Compression.ipynb` and place the output csv to the `df` folder, and specify the dataset in `run_misc.sh`.